asim-aa/bundesliga-player-valuation/docs/README.md

 ## My Passion for Soccer

-Soccer has been more than a sport to me—it’s a lifelong love affair.
+Soccer has been more than a sport to me, it’s a lifelong love affair.
 From the roar of the stadium to the thrill of a last-minute goal, the game captivates millions around the globe.
 Whether I’m watching my favorite teams battle it out or playing a quick pick-up game with friends, each match fuels my excitement and inspires me to learn more about the intricacies behind every pass, dribble, and shot.

 ## Curiosity for the Numbers